 My first reaction was amazement.
-It was hard to believe we are still in Israel.
-Last time we saw similar views, was in Switzerland.
+It was hard to believe we were still in Israel.
+The last time we saw similar views was in Switzerland.

-Nature, the water, and silence.
-As I said, hard to believe.
+Nature, water, and silence.
+As I said, hard to believe we are in Israel.

 The suspended trail is not long, and you can pass this part in 5-10 minutes.
 But, despite its’ shortness, definitely worth a visit.

 The Hanging Trail – the Nature and Parks Authority has made part of the stream accessible by means of the “hanging trail”, 100 meters long, along which you can walk close to the rushing waters.